ChrisLane/custom-lang-compiler/README.md

 test/success source files will be parsed, test/fail source files will not be parsed

 Example run: `./main test/success/bisection.src`
-All tests can be done by running the test/runtests.sh script.
+All tests can be done by running the `bash test/runtests.sh`.
 The script will output which tests passed and which failed.

 ## Syntax
  * Function (Function name, parameters, function body)